Etruscan language

 A comparison between the Etruscan and Greek alphabets reveals how accurately the Etruscans preserved the Greek alphabet.
 The Etruscan alphabet contains letters that have since been dropped from the Greek alphabet, such as the digamma, sampi and qoppa.

-Grammatically, the language is agglutinating, with nouns and verbs showing suffixed inflectional endings and some gradation of vowels.
+Grammatically the language is agglutinating, with nouns and verbs showing suffixed inflectional endings and some gradation of vowels.
 Nouns show five cases, singular and plural numbers, with a gender distinction between animate and inanimate in pronouns.

 Etruscan appears to have had a cross-linguistically common phonological system, with four phonemic vowels and an apparent contrast between aspirated and unaspirated stops.
 The records of the language suggest that phonetic change took place over time, with the loss and then re-establishment of word-internal vowels, possibly due to the effect of Etruscan's word-initial stress.

 Etruscan religion was influenced by that of the Greeks, and many of the few surviving Etruscan-language artifacts are of votive or religious significance.
-Etruscan was written in an alphabet derived from the Greek alphabet; this alphabet was the source of the Latin alphabet, as well as other alphabets in Italy and probably beyond.
 The Etruscan language is also believed to be the source of certain important cultural words of Western Europe such as military and person, which do not have obvious Indo-European roots.